vutagwa/se-assignment-6-introduction-to-python-vutagwa/README.md

 ## Introduction to Python
 ### Python Basics
-####vWhat is Python, and what are some of its key features that make it popular among developers?
+#### What is Python, and what are some of its key features that make it popular among developers?
 Provide examples of use cases where Python is particularly effective.

  - Python is a high-level, interpreted programming language known for its simplicity and readability.
 Key features include: